Overarching Themes for Proposals

 The descriptions are for guidance only and are not meant to limit great ideas or suggestions for workshops.
+Please consider the primary audience and content to determine the most appropriate area of focus.

 Building Support through Fundraising and Membership: Building sustainable organizations through diversified fundraising strategies; developing an effective case for support; managing membership, annual giving, major donor programs; grant seeking and writing; capital campaigns; relationship science and philanthropy.
 Advanced topics encouraged.